-A visual inspection and preventive maintenance schedule is provided in table below.
-Detailed assembly drawings are provided in Section 7-Specifications of this manual.
+A visual inspection and preventive maintenance schedule is provided in the following table.
+Detailed assembly drawings are provided in Section 8-Drawings of this manual.
 Refer to module sections for detailed preventive maintenance steps for all utility modules.

-Table 4.1-Main tenance Application(s) Tool Change Frequency Inspection Schedule Concrete sectorial bandling decking station > 1 per minute Weekly General usage material handling docking station < 1 per minute Monthly Weldir ng/servo/deburring, foundry operations (dirty environments) All Monthly Checkl ist · Mounti ng Fasteners Inspect fasteners for proper torque, interferences, and wea r.
-Tighten and correct as requir ed.
+Table 2.4-Maintenance Application(s) Tool Change Frequency Inspection Schedule 1 per minute Weekly General usage material handling docking station < 1 per minute Monthly Weldin ng/servo/deburring, foundry operations (dirty environments) All Monthly Checkli ist Mounti ng Fasteners Inspect fasteners for proper torque, interferences, and wea r.
+Tighten and correct as requi red.
 Refer to Table 2.1 Ball Be arings/Alignment Pins/Bushings/Bearing Race Inspect for wear and proper lubrication.
 MobilGrease XHP222 Special a NLGI #2 lithium complex grease with molybdenum disulfide additive is suggested for locking mechanism and alignment pin lubrication.
 Over time, lubricants can become contaminated with debris.
 Therefore, it is recommended to thoroughly clean the existing grease and replace with new as needed.
-Refer to Section 4.2-Cleaning and Lubrication of the Locking Mechanism and Alignment Pins.
-Inspect for excessive alignment pin/bushing wear/loose alignment pins, may be an indication of the poor robot position during pickup/drop-off.
+See Section 2.8-Pneumatic Connection and Valve Requirement For the Locking Mechanism.
+Inspect for loose alignment pins or excessive alignment pin/bushing wear, may be an indication of the poor robot position during pickup/drop-off.
 Adjust robot position as needed.
 Check tool stand for wear and alignment problems.
 To replace worn alignment pins, refer to Section 5.2.2-Alignment Pin Replacement.
 Inspect for wear on the ball bearings/bearing race, may be an indication of the excessive loading.
-Sensor ensors and Cables Inspect sensor cable connectors for tightness, if loose tight en connections.
+Sensor s and Cables Inspect sensor cable connectors for tightness, if loose tight en connections.
 Inspect sensor cables for any damage, cuts, and abrasion.
-Replace as necessary; refer to Section 5.2.1-Sensor Replacement Procedures.
-Self-Se ealing Valves Remove and replace seals.
-During seal replacement, inspect self-sealing valve components; if components are damaged or worn, replace.
-Verify the valve stem is straight.
-Refer to Section 5.2.3-Master Side Self-Sealing Valve and Section 5.2.4-Tool Side Self-sealing Valve.
-Inspect sensor cables for any damage, cuts, and abrasion.
-Replace as necessary; refer to Section 5.2.1-Sensor Replacement Procedures.
-Seals (Modules) Inspect for wear, abrasion, and cuts.
-Refer to Section 5.2.5 ⊷V-ring Seal Replacement.
+Replacement Procedures .
+Replace as necessary.
+Refer to Section 5.2.1-Sensor Self-Se aling Valves Inspect sensor cables for any damage, cuts, and abrasion.
+Replacement Procedures .
+Replace as necessary; refer to o Section 5.2.1-Sensor Soale (Modules) Seals (I